Concentric AI Named a Representative Vendor for Information Governance in the Gartner® Market Guide

 Improve financial controls

 SOX compliance also requires maintaining transparent and effective internal controls over financial reporting.
-Concentric’s solution enhances visibility into data handling and access procedures, identifying overexposed or overshared sensitive data, improper access controls, and abnormal data access or interactions.
-This enhanced visibility allows you to better understand and control your data, resulting in improved internal controls.
+Concentric AI enhances visibility into data handling and access procedures, identifying overexposed or overshared sensitive data, improper access controls, and abnormal data access or interactions.
+This enhanced visibility allows you to better understand and control your data for improved internal controls.

 Maintain data trails

-With Concentric, your ability to maintain data access logs is boosted, which can be a valuable resource during SOX audits.
+With Concentric AI, your ability to maintain data access logs is improved, which can be a valuable resource during SOX audits.
 Our solution enables you to identify patterns or irregularities in data access that may indicate a security concern, helping you proactively manage potential risks.

 Ensure transparency